 Two Roads Diverged

 We’ve come to a fork in the road–literally.
-Pre-pandemic, the conventional wisdom was that offices were critical to productivity, culture and winning the war for talent.
+Pre-pandemic, the conventional wisdom was that offices were critical to productivity, culture, and winning the war for talent.
 Companies would compete for prime office space in urban centers and office design to promote collaboration (like open space offices) were some of the hallmarks.

 But during the pandemic, the overwhelming majority of employees who worked from home reported enjoying remote work.
-They felt they were more productive, enjoyed the flexibility and not having to commute.
+They felt they were more productive, and enjoyed the flexibility and not having to commute.

 However, there is no denying that in-person work certainly has its benefits!
 And because the pandemic has dragged on for so long, many are excited about returning to the office in some capacity, such as hybrid work, to see their co-workers in person.

 So we’ve come to the proverbial “two roads diverged.”
-Which means it’s time to make some choices about your workplace culture as your team returns to the office and if you need to make any changes.
+This means it’s time to make some choices about your workplace culture as your team returns to the office and if you need to make any changes.